Recovered for Our Clients.

 Florida law imposes a two-year statute of limitations for filing a wrongful death lawsuit.
 This means that if you do not file a claim within two years of your loved one’s passing, you may lose your right to seek compensation.

-There are limited exceptions, such as cases involving fraud or concealed evidence, so consulting an attorney as soon as possible is crucial.
+There are limited exceptions, such as cases involving fraud or concealed evidence, so consulting an attorney as soon as possible can be crucial.
+A wrongful death claims attorney in Orlando can evaluate your case.

 Florida follows a modified comparative negligence rule, meaning that if the deceased was partially responsible for their accident, the compensation awarded may be reduced based on their percentage of fault.